ozone4real/pubsueque/README.md

 ActiveJob (Rails) compatible job queuing library that enqueues jobs to Google Pub/Sub and executes them immediately or at a specified time.
 Think Sidekiq/Resque/Delayed but with a Google Pub/Sub backend.
 It can be used with and without Rails or ActiveJob.

 ## Installation
-This is is not released on Rubygems but you can install via this Github repo path.
+This is not released on Rubygems but you can install via this Github repo path.
 Add this line to your application's Gemfile:

 ```ruby
 gem 'pubsueque', github: 'ozone4real/pubsueque'